bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 Elsewhere, the user secret ID is part of the user secrets file path.
 So the user secret ID should only contain valid file path characters for the operating systems of the machines where it is used.

-#### Project Option
+### Project Option

 `-p|--project <PROJECT>`

 Path to the Visual Studio project file where the user secrets ID will be added or updated.

-Defaults to searching the current directory for the Visual Studio project file.
+If the project option is not specified then the tool defaults to searching the current directory for the Visual Studio project file.

 ### Verbose Option